Josephine Ampiah

 I am the course leader for the BSc and Integrated Masters Physiotherapy programmes at LSBU.
 I lead and contribute to modules within the College of Health & Life Sciences.
 I mainly teach research methods, pain and musculoskeletal physiotherapy.
 I also serve as the admissions tutor for all Physiotherapy courses at LSBU.
 My research interests are qualitative and mixed methods research focused on pain education, chronic pain management, biopsychosocial/interprofessional approach to care, assessment of service delivery and health promotion.
 My current research is focused on understanding how sociocultural and professional/health systems affect chronic pain management, to facilitate change implementation, especially in low resourced settings and minority ethnic groups.
 Adittionally, I am leading/contributing to research on the impact of pain neuroscience education on the beliefs and attitudes of healthcare students.

-I am a member of the International Association for the Study of Pain- Early Career Network educational committee (IASP-ECN).
-I have served as reviewer for Wellcome funded grant applications.
+I am a member of the International Association for the Study of Pain- Early Career Network education committee (IASP-ECN).
+I have served as reviewer for Wellcome and NHIR funded grant applications.
 The contributions of my PhD were recognized with the Dean Moore Award- an endowed prize at the University of Nottingham in 2021.
 I have been a recipient of grants from the IASP and the Foundation for the Sociology of Health and Illness.

 Additional Responsibility